fmanon/Medication_Adherence_with_CNN/README.md

-# Medication Adherence using a Convolution Neural Network
+# Medication Adherence Using a Convolution Neural Network

 ## Table of Contents